HDMI: History

-The HDMI founders were Hitachi, Matsushita (now Panasonic), Maxell, Philips, Silicon Image (now Lattice Semiconductor), Sony, Thomson (now Vantiva), and Toshiba.
+The HDMI founders were Hitachi, Panasonic, Sanyo (as a Panasonic affiliate), Philips, Silicon Image (now Lattice Semiconductor), Sony, Thomson (now Vantiva), and Toshiba.
 Intel contributed the HDCP copy protection system.
 The new format won the support of motion picture studios Fox, Universal, Warner Bros. and Disney, along with content distributors DirecTV, EchoStar (Dish Network) and CableLabs.

 The HDMI founders began development on HDMI 1.0 on April 16, 2002, with the goal of creating an AV connector that was backward-compatible with DVI.
 At the time, DVI-HDCP (DVI with HDCP) and DVI-HDTV (DVI-HDCP using the CEA-861-B video standard) were being used on HDTVs.
 HDMI 1.0 was designed to improve on DVI-HDTV by using a smaller connector and adding audio capability, enhanced capability, and consumer electronics control functions.

 The first Authorized Testing Center (ATC), which tests HDMI products, was opened by Silicon Image on June 23, 2003, in California, United States.
 The first ATC in Japan was opened by Panasonic on May 1, 2004, in Osaka.
 The first ATC in Europe was opened by Philips on May 25, 2005, in Caen, France.
 The first ATC in China was opened by Silicon Image on November 21, 2005, in Shenzhen.
 The first ATC in India was opened by Philips on June 12, 2008, in Bangalore.
 The HDMI website contains a list of all the ATCs.

 According to In-Stat, the number of HDMI devices sold was 5 million in 2004, 17.4 million in 2005, 63 million in 2006, and 143 million in 2007.
 HDMI has become the de facto standard for HDTVs, and according to In-Stat, around 90% of digital televisions in 2007 included HDMI.
 In-Stat has estimated that 229 million HDMI devices were sold in 2008.
 On April 8, 2008, there were over 850 consumer electronics and PC companies that had adopted the HDMI specification (HDMI adopters).
 On January 7, 2009, HDMI Licensing, LLC announced that HDMI had reached an installed base of over 600 million HDMI devices.
 In-Stat estimated that 394 million HDMI devices would sell in 2009 and that all digital televisions by the end of 2009 would have at least one HDMI input.